Austin High Scored a B. Crockett Scored a C. Same District, Very Different Price Tags.

 TEA School Performance Comparison (2025)

-Austin High’s standout number is the 92 in Student Achievement, which is A level and exceptional for a comprehensive high school.
-The 88 in both School Progress and Closing the Gaps shows a campus that is not just coasting on affluent demographics but actually moving students forward and reaching every subgroup.
-The one weaker domain is Academic Growth at 70 (C), which measures year over year student improvement.
+Austin High earned an A in Student Achievement, which is exceptional for a comprehensive high school.
+Bs in both School Progress and Closing the Gaps suggest a campus that is not just coasting on affluent demographics but actually moving students forward and reaching every subgroup.

 Crockett’s numbers are more mixed.
-The C scores in Student Achievement (78) and School Progress (79) are functional but not impressive.
-The F in Academic Growth (59) is a real concern for a campus with the Early College designation, which is supposed to accelerate student progress.
-And the D in Closing the Gaps (65) suggests some student groups are being left behind.
+A C in Student Achievement and a D in School Progress are functional but not impressive for a campus with the Early College designation, which is supposed to accelerate student progress.
+The D in Closing the Gaps suggests some student groups are being left behind.

 For the full TEA breakdown on each campus, visit the Austin High School page or the Crockett High School page.